-PMO creates team to handle harassment complaints from political staffers
+Bardish Chagger never told of allegations against staffer because he’d already quit: spokesman

 The office is being led by Brett Thalmann, who Catenaro said is responsible for human resources in the PMO, along with Sabina Saini, deputy director of policy.

-Catenaro said the PMO is currently working to add the procedure to the official policy for political staff.
+Catenaro said the PMO is currently working to add the procedure to the official policy for political staff, which currently does not address harassment.

-News of the office came to light after HuffPost Canada published allegations by Myriam Denis, who alleges she was contacted by Claude-Eric Gagne – then a senior official in the PMO – with a flirtatious message months after he had interviewed her for a job she did not get.
+News of the office came to light after HuffPost Canada published the allegations by Denis, who also alleges she was contacted by Claude-Eric Gagne –then a senior official in the PMO – with a flirtatious message months after he had interviewed her for a job she did not get.

 Gagne resigned last week after being the subject of a since-concluded third-party investigation into other allegations, which he denies.